-Based on the trailer and poster art, Del La Iglesia's Balada Triste de Trompeta was either going to be a great cinematic celebration or a complete and utter failure.
-The marketing of the film left no doubt that we were in for a bold and daring piece of film, but I wasn't completely certain whether De La Iglesia was really up to the job.
+Based on the trailer and poster art, de la Iglesia's The Last Circus [Balada Triste de Trompeta] was either going to be a great cinematic celebration or a complete and utter failure.
+The marketing of the film left no doubt that we were in for a bold and daring piece of film, but I wasn't completely certain whether de la Iglesia was really up to the job.
 After watching the film though, it's safe to say it surpassed all my initial expectations.

-Visually De La Iglesia has everything under control.
+Visually de la Iglesia has everything under control.
 The film has a raw and dark visual edge, often contrasted with strong and sharp lighting.
 Every shot or scene is a meticulously visualized and this for the entire running time of the film.
-From costumes to setting to camera work and lighting, Balade Triste just oozes style and, apart from one or two mediocre CG shots, looks absolute impeccable.
+From costumes to setting to camera work and lighting, Balada Triste just oozes style and, apart from one or two mediocre CG shots, looks absolute impeccable.
 Seeing a film like this with such lush production values is quite rare, but it's even rarer to see such an amount of money used this well.

 It's hard to recommend this film in the sense that I don't know what the exact reactions of people may be.
-But this is a film that needs to be watched, if only so you can make up your own mind about De La Iglesia's clown epic.
-It's a technical marvel, an unearthly combination of pulp and arthouse and equally moving and entertaining without ever becoming cheap.
+But this is a film that needs to be watched, if only so you can make up your own mind about de la Iglesia's clown epic.
+It's a technical marvel, an unearthly combination of pulp and arthouse that is equally moving as it is entertaining, without ever becoming cheap or misplaced.
 A regular gem that deserves an appreciative audience.
 I'm sad to have missed this in cinemas, luckily there's a solid Spanish DVD/Blu-Ray release to fill that void.
 Absolutely recommended.